-Ponds, lakes and other still water bodies.
+In ponds, lakes and other still water bodies

-The most important measurement in calculating the quantity of straw required is the surface area of the water.
+We have found that the most important measurement in calculating the quantity of straw required is the surface area of the water.
 Surprisingly, the volume of the water does not appear to affect the performance of the straw as might be expected.
 This is because the majority of algal growth takes place in the surface layers of the water and so it is not necessary to measure the depth of the water or volume of the lake when calculating the quantity of straw required.

 In still waters, the initial dose rate of straw should be 50 grams straw per square metre of water surface (gm-2).

-The next dose rate should be about half the initial rate, or about 25 grams straw per square metre.

-Once the algal problem has been reduced, further additions of straw should be made to prevent a recurrence of the problem.
+The next dose rate should be about half the initial rate, or about 25 gm-2.
+Oncethe algal problem has been reduced, further additions of straw should be made to prevent a recurrence of the problem.

 At this stage the dose can be reduced to the maintenance dose rate of 10 gm-2.
 On a hectare basis the dose rates are: initial 500 kg/ha ; subsequent 250 kg/ha and maintenance 100 kg/ha.